jshuadvd/hacks-n-notes/security.md

 ### Spear Phishing
 - specific targets
 - you can harvest info from user from public social media
+ - Operation Cleaver -> can use trojan horse app, posing as a recruiter

  ## meetups
  - OWASP-OC http://www.meetup.com/OWASP-OC/  ACMOC20OFF